Article_Banner_antinut2_(2).webp

 Finding a balance

-But if you’re still worried about antinutrients, food preparation methods like soaking in water, fermenting and sprouting, or cooking, actually remove significant quantities of antinutrients.5 For example, you already unknowingly remove dangerously toxic levels of lectins in raw beans when you soak and boil them - a process that’s necessary to make them edible.
+But if you’re still worried about antinutrients, food preparation methods like soaking in water, fermenting and sprouting, or cooking, actually remove significant quantities of antinutrients.5 For example, you already unknowingly remove dangerously toxic levels of lectins in raw beans when you soak and boil them - a process necessary to make them edible.

 Related articles